pipalacademy/pipal.in/templates/_courses/python-foundation-course.md

 outline: |

-  1. Getting Started
+  ### Getting Started

   Quick introduction to Python programming language, including basic data types, functions, methods, modules, conditionals and loops.

-  2. Working with Data
+  ### Working with Data

   Introduction to Python’s powerful datastuctures including, lists and dictionaries.
 Also covers list comprehensions, processing text and working with files.

-  3. Modules
+  ### Modules

   Introduction to Python module system, importing modules, writing custom modules, documenting code using docstrings and installing third-party modules.
 This section concludes with a tour of Python standard library covering modules related to file system handling, downloading stuff from web, JSON and working with APIs.

-  4. Classes and Objects
+  ### Classes and Objects

   Introduction to object-oriented programming with Python.
 Describes how classes offer a different programming model.
 Covers writing classes, object creation, inheritance and exception handling.

-  5. Testing Python Programs
+  ### Testing Python Programs

   Introduction to automated testing using unittest and py.test modules.

-duration: 3 to 4 days
+duration: 3–4 days
 participants: 12 or less

 format: |